thomas-forbes/thomasforbes-com/src/content/blog/future.md

 ---
-title: 'Who I want to become'
+title: 'Future'
 pubDate: 2023-04-23
+tags: ['forever']
 ---

-## Caveats

 > "Plans are worthless, but planning is everything" - Dwight D. Eisenhower

 This is only where I think I'm going.
-I know I won't end up exactly where I plan, but you can't go anywhere not trying to go somewhere.
+I know I won't end up exactly where I plan, but **you can't go anywhere not trying to go somewhere**.

-You can view how this has changed over time with the link at the bottom.

 ## Guiding Principles